HOW REGATTAS WORK

 On our river, the Schuylkill, lane number 1 is closest to the shore.
 Seat positions in each boat are numbered from bow to stern.
 The bow seat is always #1 and the last seat in the boat is called the stroke seat, depending on the boat; it can be #4 or #8.

 Race officials follow each race in a motorized launch to monitor safety and fairness.

-Racing schedules are typically available one or two days before the race and can be downloaded from the PSRA website, or, if the race is not on the Schuylkill on the website of the organisation responsible for that particulare regatta.
+Racing schedules are typically available one or two days before the race and can be downloaded from the PSRA website, or, if the race is not on the Schuylkill on the website of the organization responsible for that particular regatta.